Skip to main content

 What it does:

-Extract typed data from LLM responses by passing a Pydantic model to the format parameter.
-Mirascope handles schema generation, response parsing, and validation automatically.
+Extract typed data from LLM responses by passing a structured model to the format parameter.
+The visible content positions this as a way to keep LLM outputs aligned with Python data structures.

 Use case:

-Extracting structured product information from customer reviews with guaranteed schema compliance and automatic retry on validation failures.
+Extracting structured product information from customer reviews with schema-oriented parsing in a Python application.

 Automatic Versioning and Cost Tracking